A Note on a Result of Makowski

-We will, following \cite{Gallardo}, factor $n$ as in Equation \ref{basic factorization}.
+We will, following the first author's prior work \cite{Gallardo}, factor $n$ as in Equation \ref{basic factorization}.
 We will also assume that there is a non-trivial common factor between $x+a$ and $x^2-ax+a^2$.
 Note that since the only prime factor repeated in the factorization of $n$ is $2$, it must be the case that our common factor is a power of 2.